Suzanne is an artist and writer who enjoys designing, crafting, and upcycling. She helps artists understand their rights.

 Google Reverse Image Search

 Install the Google Chrome browser and open it.
 Then go to Google and type in something in the web search box, then click on “Images” at the top of search results.
 Get a jpg of your artwork from your computer and drag it onto the search bar where you’d normally type in something.
 You will see a new window open and put your image where it says “Drop Image Here”.
-Google Image Search will upload your photo and provide urls and similar results, which you can then inspect at leisure.
+Google Image Search will upload your photo and provide URLs and similar results, which you can then inspect at leisure.
+You can also go here and do this!

 TinEye Reverse Image Search